fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

 However, for some information (e.g., what data you must provide, and which one is optional, or what type this data should have), you need to dive deep into the code.
 Therefore, I tried to sum up for you what I found out.

-#### AttackInputData
-*AttackInputData* is used to specify what information $f_{attack}$ will receive.
+**AttackInputData** is used to specify what information $f_{attack}$ will receive.
 As we have clarified above, $f_{attack}$ is the binary classifier trained to predict, based on a target model $f$’s output on a data point, whether this data point was part of the training data or not.
 And exactly the output of our model $f$ can be provided to the attack via the `AttackInputData` data structure.
 You can  specify
 - `train and test loss`
 - `train and test labels` (as integer arrays)
 - `train and test entropy`
 - `train and test logits` or `train and test probabilities` over all given classes.
 As the latter ones depend on the former ones, they can only be specified if no logits are provided.

 Either labels, logits, losses or entropy should be set in order to be able to perform the attack.
 I have never worked with the entropy option so far, but the other values could potentially be obtained from your trained model with the following code.:
 ```python
 print('Predict on train...')